-No courses in other tracks strictly depend on courses in the Cognitive Neuroscience track, but its brain-centered perspective nicely complements many other tracks and courses.
-Students with main interests in other fields of Science, as well as many students in the Humanities and Social Sciences, appreciate the level 1 course, UCSCICOG11, which provides an introduction to many concepts in the field.
+No courses in other tracks depend on courses in the cognitive neuroscience track, but its brain-centred perspective nicely complements many other tracks and courses.
+Students with main interests in other fields of science, as well as many students in the humanities and social sciences, appreciate the level 1 course, UCSCICOG11, which provides an introduction to many concepts in the field.

-Conversely, if Cognitive Neuroscience itself is a main interest of yours, there are no courses in this track that depend on other courses or tracks, although knowledge of high-school level Biology is recommended.
-However, it is important to realise that the field of Cognitive Neuroscience is very broad, including examples as diverse as research into neuronal mechanisms of memory formation, clinical work with patients suffering from brain damage, research on brain degenerative diseases, and the development of brain-computer interfaces.
-The Cognitive Neuroscience track only covers core aspects that are common to these specialisations, but not the expertise or skills that are specific to them.
-Students who are considering a career in (Cognitive) Neuroscience should therefore note that the track is not sufficient as a basis for all further career paths in the field, and they should prepare for future specialisation by carefully selecting appropriate courses from other tracks.
+biology is recommended.
+However, it is important to realize that the field of cognitive neuroscience is very broad, including examples as diverse as research into neuronal mechanisms of memory formation, clinical work with patients suffering from brain damage, research on brain degenerative diseases, and the development of brain-computer interfaces.
+The Cognitive Neuroscience track only covers core aspects that are common to these specializations, but not the expertise or skills that are specific to them.
+Students who are considering a career in (cognitive) neuroscience should, therefore, note that the track is not sufficient as a basis for all further career paths in cognitive neuroscience, and they should prepare for future specialization by carefully selecting appropriate courses from other tracks.